joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 Much like how string interpolation is used to embed variables in strings, JSX uses `{}` to embed expressions.
 Here, `logo` is the string `./logo.svg`

-[React](https://reactjs.org/docs/introducing-jsx.html) gives the following example of how JSX can be used:
+[React](https://reactjs.org/docs/introducing-jsx.html) gives the following example of how JSX can be used.
+In this examlpe below we see `const element` being assigned a JSX value:

 ```js
 function formatName(user) {